Improving day-ahead Solar Irradiance Time Series Forecasting by Leveraging Spatio-Temporal Context: Introduction

-\textbf{Contributions} Our focus is on the application of machine learning to time-series forecasting, with a particular emphasis on utilizing multi-modal spatio-temporal data that includes physical, weather, and remotely sensed variables.
+\textbf{Contributions: } Our focus is on the application of machine learning to time-series forecasting, with a particular emphasis on utilizing multi-modal spatio-temporal data that includes physical, weather, and remotely sensed variables.
 The main contributions of this paper can be summarized as follows: \begin{itemize} \item We present a deep learning architecture called CrossViViT, designed to leverage spatio-temporal context (such as satellite data) in order to achieve highly accurate medium-term (1 day horizon) time-series forecasting at any given station.
-This paper focuses specifically on forecasting Global Horizontal Irradiance (GHI).

-\item We present a Multi-Quantile version of the model which allows to extract uncertainty estimation attached to each prediction.
+This paper focuses specifically on forecasting Global Horizontal Irradiance (GHI). \item We present a Multi-Quantile version of the model which allows to extract uncertainty estimation attached to each prediction.
 This methodology, although applied here in our context, should be applicable to any forecasting task and framework. \item We present a multi-modal dataset that combines satellite imagery with solar irradiance and other physical variables.
 The dataset covers a period of 14 years, from 2008 to 2022, and includes data from six geographically diverse solar stations.
 This dataset is unique in its combination of diverse variables and long time span, and is intended to facilitate the development and evaluation of new multi-modal forecasting models for solar irradiance. \item We propose a forecasting testing scheme based on multiple time splits of the test data, separating particularly difficult examples from easy ones, therefore allowing to capture the models' performances in problematic examples. \item We experimentally show that the proposed approach can generalize to a new station not seen during training in a zero-shot generalization forecasting setting.

 \end{itemize}